Skip to main content

 Frequently Asked Questions

-War of Dots is a casual strategy game.
+War of Dots is a tactical real-time strategy game with historical theme.

 War of Dots is available on PC and Windows.